phonedotcom/API-SDK-objc/docs/SWGRoutesApi.md

 SWGRoutesApi*apiInstance = [[SWGRoutesApi alloc] init];

-// Get a list of routes for an account
+// Get a list of routes for an account.
 [apiInstance listAccountRoutesWithAccountId:accountId
               filtersId:filtersId
               filtersName:filtersName